Ellipsoid fitting with the Cayley transform: Experiments

 for integers $p$ and $q$ \cite{calafiore2002,lin2016}.
 Observe $\ell_{2,2}$ is precisely \eqref{eq:loss}.
-Unlike offset and shape error, $\ell_{p,q}$ errors do not require knowledge of $\Lambda_*$ and $c_*$.
-However, they can be misleading.
-This is because of \Cref{ex:infinity}, namely losses of the form \eqref{eq:general_loss} go to $0$ as the ellipsoid center and axis lengths go to infinity.
+Unlike offset and shape errors, $\ell_{p,q}$ does not require knowledge of $\Lambda_*$ and $c_*$.
+However, $\ell_{p,q}$ error can be misleading since it goes to $0$ as axis lengths and centers go to infinity.
 Thus $\ell_{p,q}$ can be arbitrarily small for ellipsoid fits that are arbitrarily bad (\Cref{fig:cost}).
-For this reason we only consider offset and shape error here.
+For this reason we only consider offset and shape error in our experiments.